lucamorando95/lucamorando95.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-My name is Luca Morando and I am an italian researcher working in the US.
+My name is Luca Morando and I am an Italian researcher working in the US.

 Currently, I am a postdoctoral associate at New York University and a Visiting Postdoctoral Scholar at U.C.
 Berkeley, in particular in the [Agile Robotics and Perception Lab](https://arplaboratory.github.io/)(ARPL), headed by Prof. Giuseppe Loianno.
 At ARPL, I work on aerial robotics autonomy, especially for long range application for fixed wing aircrafts and Human Robot Interaction using Mixed Reality techinques.

-I joined ARPL as a Visiting Ph.D. student in November 2021 where I spent two years before getting my Ph.D. in Robotics and Autonomous System from the [University of Genoa](https://unige.it/en), under the supervision of Professor Antonio Sgorbissa.
+I joined ARPL as a Visiting Ph.D. student in November 2021 where I spent two years before getting my International Ph.D. in Robotics and Autonomous System from the [University of Genoa](https://unige.it/en), under the supervision of both Prof. Loianno and Prof. Antonio Sgorbissa.
 Prior to the Ph.D., I obtained my Master Degree from University of Genoa in Robotics Engineering, where I spent a year in an International Exchange Program at the [Universitè de Technologie de Compiegne (UTC)](https://www.utc.fr/),  where I conducted my Master Thesis project at the [Heudyasic Lab](https://www.hds.utc.fr/en/) under the supervision of Prof. Pedro Garcia.
 I got my bachelor degree as well from University of Genoa in Biomedical Engineering, where I participated to 6 months Interniship at the Italian Institude of Technology.